Unclaimed: Are are working at Bluehost ?

 Bluehost also offers an affiliate program.
 You can find Bluehost’s affiliate program by scrolling to the bottom of their home page and clicking ‘Affiliates’.
 The affiliate scheme is free to join.
 You just have to sign up, and you’re immediately provided with a unique tracking code and affiliate links or custom banners (or both).

-Then, for every visitor who clicks on the link and signs up to Bluehost, you receive a commission starting at $65 and increasing with a volume of referred customers.
+Then, for every visitor who clicks on the link and signs up to Bluehost, you receive a commission that increases with the volume of referred customers.
 From there, you can earn an unlimited amount: the more people who sign up to Bluehost via your link, the more money you’ll make.

 Overall, this affiliate marketing scheme is pretty decent and has one of the better payouts in the web hosting space.
 What’s more, Bluehost provides you with support and promotional resources to give you the best shot at earning as much as possible.